Bad Credit Auto LoanPage Overview

 It’s not as difficult as you might think, especially if you follow a few steps and accept some realizations.

 While you may be able to get a car loan, you’ll likely pay more to obtain it―through higher interest rates― than someone with a better credit rating.
-Generally, if your credit score falls below 620, you’re considered to be a sub-prime borrower, which means you won’t qualify for the most attractive loan offers.
+If your credit score generally falls below 620, you’re considered to be a sub-prime borrower, which means you won’t qualify for the most attractive loan offers.

 If you have poor credit, it’s important be realistic about the cars you’re hoping for.
 Opting for expensive vehicles that are out of your financial league is going to make obtaining a loan that much harder.